zlijingtao/Neurobfuscator/README.md

 ![DeployLib](misc/figs/deploy_lib.PNG)

+#### <ins>**Known Issues**<ins>

+Unfortunately, some systems may fail to execute ``relay.build`` in a docker environment - throwing ``segmentation fault`` error.
+This can be circumvented by building a local environment.
+That is, setting up all necessary tools and library scripted in the Dockerfile in your local machien without using docker.
+This can be a tedious process.

 ### <ins>**Real Use Case**<ins>

 To use the tool in practice, first, you need script/coding the original neural network model following the tutorial in the tempalte ``./seq_obfuscator/model_file/model_template.py`` and properly label it using ``label_maker.py`` in the same directory. (*We currently only supports a specific format, need to match the format as other example networks in this directory*)